Zufiya99/NextStep-AI/README.md

 Contributions are welcome!
 Please feel free to submit a Pull Request.

-## 📝 License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

 ## 🎥 Project Tutorial

-This project was built following the tutorial by [JavaScript Mastery](https://youtu.be/UbXpRv5ApKA?si=uvIJETPupwPig0RJ).
+This project was built referring the tutorial by [RoadsideCoder]([https://youtu.be/UbXpRv5ApKA?si=uvIJETPupwPig0RJ](https://youtu.be/UbXpRv5ApKA?si=9oGuJXKaBOToGe7N)).

 ## 🔮 Future Roadmap